Fall in Love with These Warm-Toned Houseplants

 Pothos has long been one of the most popular houseplants to grow because it's so easy and low-maintenance, and it has a gorgeous trailing habit that results in long vines of leaves pouring out from the container.
 This makes it ideal for hanging baskets, or on the edge of a floating shelf, so its foliage can pour down.

 The golden pothos has variegated leaves that are painted with streaks of buttery yellow, giving it a soft, warm glow.
 They're very easy to propagate from cuttings too, so try snipping off a cluster of leaves and popping it in a glass of water.
 When it sprouts roots that reach about an inch and a half long, it's ready to be planted in soil.

 To enjoy the beautiful colors of autumn, not just right now, but throughout the year, grab some of these warm-toned plants from one of our Summerwinds California locations!
-We've got plenty of other beautiful varieties in stock, so feel free to stop in and browse, shop online, or call to arrange for home delivery or curbside pickup.
+We've got plenty of other beautiful varieties in stock, so feel free to stop in and browse or call to arrange for home delivery or curbside pickup.